Why Sparks Look Different When Grinding Various Metals

 • Don protective clothing, including gloves and long sleeves, to prevent burns and cuts from hot sparks and sharp fragments.

-• Implement proper ventilation to reduce inhalation risks from metal dust and fumes.
+• Make sure your workspace is well-ventilated to reduce inhalation risks from metal dust and fumes.

 spark testing for metal identification